-Life is often difficult.
-Life is filled with both trials and temptations.
-James shows us in chapter one the correct way to respond to difficulty and the reasons for why we should respond that way.
-The bottom line-a correct response to both trials and temptation builds character and develops spiritual maturity.
+Life is often difficult and filled with trials and temptations.
+In chapter one, James explains the correct way to respond to difficulty and the reasons for that response.
+The bottom line is that a correct response to both trials and temptation builds character and develops spiritual maturity.
 Difficulty will either make us bitter or better.
-God wants us to respond to hard times correctly so that we become better, that is, spiritually mature.
+God wants us to respond to hard times correctly so that we become better, that is, spiritually mature..